The td_string! Macro

 assert_eq!(hw, "Hello <div id=\"some_id\">World</div> !");

-If you look closely, there is no Clone or 'static bounds for any arguments, but they are captured by the value returned by the macro, so the returned value as a lifetime bound to the "smallest" lifetime of the arguments.
+If you look closely, there are no Clone or 'static bounds for any arguments, but they are captured by the value returned by the macro, so the returned value has a lifetime bound to the "smallest" lifetime of the arguments.

 The td_display!
 Macro

-Just like the td_string! macro but return either a struct implementing Display or a &'static str instead of a Cow<'static, str>.
+Just like the td_string! macro but returns either a struct implementing Display or a &'static str instead of a Cow<'static, str>.

 This is useful if you will print the value or use it in any formatting operation, as it will avoid a temporary String.